-Clickbait title, I know (not as bad as this, thank God), but please bear with me.
+Clickbait title, I know, but please bear with me.
 I think I’m onto something; call it—

 An Essay on Fiction and Reality, Eternity and Time